SteelConnect REST API

 SteelConnect features a powerful REST API for northbound traffic.
 You can use the API to access many features that are also available through the SteelConnect Manager (SCM) graphical user interface (GUI).
 Using the SteelConnect REST API, you can create client applications that interact with your SCM to:

-retrieve detailed information about every organization.
+•retrieve detailed information about every organization.

-pull information from SteelCentral.
+•pull information from SteelCentral.

-assign hardware serial numbers in bulk to different sites.
+•assign hardware serial numbers in bulk to different sites.

-expose and directly manage items like organizations, zones, sites, users, and switches.
+•expose and directly manage items like organizations, zones, sites, users, and switches.

-create and delete access points, SSIDs, data center uplinks, and clusters.
+•create and delete access points, SSIDs, data center uplinks, and clusters.

-view and delete inbound rules, outbound rules, traffic rules, and more.
+•view and delete inbound rules, outbound rules, traffic rules, and more.

-The REST API must be enabled for an SCM realm by a realm administrator.
-For details, see Enabling REST API.
+Enabling REST API.
 Administrators that manage an organization within a realm also have access to their organization through the REST API.

 The SteelConnect REST API adheres to common REST API principles and supports all request verbs (GET, PUT, POST, DELETE, and so on).
 All data transferred between the API and client applications is formatted in JavaScript Object Notation (JSON); no data is passed in headers or in the URI.
 Data encoded in a format other than JSON (binary files, for example) are contained and specified within the JSON data.